LambdaTest/junit-selenium-sample/README.md

 capabilities.setCapability("firefox.driver",v0.23.0);
 ```

-## Testing Locally Hosted Projects using Junit with Selenium
+## Testing Locally Hosted Projects Using Junit With Selenium

 To help you perform cross browser testing of locally stored web pages, LambdaTest provides an SSH(Secure Shell) tunnel connection with the name Lambda Tunnel.
 With Lambda Tunnel, you can test your locally hosted files before you make them live over the internet.
 You could even perform cross browser testing from different IP addresses belonging to various geographic locations.
 You can also use LambdaTest Tunnel to test web-apps and websites that are permissible inside your corporate firewall.
 The SSH tunnel provided by LambdaTest acts as a proxy server for hosting your web pages from your local machine to Virtual machines running on LambdaTest cloud servers.